himattm/pawesome/README.md

 handling standard and tokenized routes for navigation.
 It is expressive and allows for easy discoverability.

+Also, the image on the details screen is an auto scrolling gallery!
+I was very impressed with how easy it was to implement.

 ## :camera_flash: Screenshots

 <img src="/results/screenshot_1.webp" width="260">